Credit Science: the new discipline we’ve created to redefine borrowing for the Missing Middle

 - How to find all the data required to answer a credit question

 - How to make sense of this data - given both the volume of data that exists and the gaps in that data - and derive insights from it

 - How to apply these insights to understand a business and answer specific credit questions about it

 Unless these challenges are met head-on, credit analysts can end up spending the vast majority of their time trying to find data and massage it into a useable format, rather than actually doing analysis.
 They therefore risk missing crucial insights in the deluge of data points and producing analysis that is weak and not grounded in facts, or worse still, is hampered by their own biases and not applicable to a changing world.

 At OakNorth, we’ve created a framework to tackle these challenges, known as “credit science”:

 The foundation of the pyramid is data.
+We are constantly looking for additional data sources to enhance our understanding and just as importantly, for ways to connect these data sources The foundation of the pyramid is data.
 We are constantly looking for additional data sources to enhance our understanding and just as importantly, for ways to join these data sources together to form an intelligible whole.
 We combine data from numerous sources into a common data platform which can be used to benefit the bank partners using our platform, whilst ensuring their data is fully confidential.